tetherscript/ComfyParamVisualizer/README.md

       3-steps.txt - param values
-      9-filename_prefix.txt - use this to specify an /output/subfolder for the generated images /images *copy the generated images here before creating the viewer
+      9-filename_prefix.txt - use this to specify an /output/subfolder for the generated images /images *copy the generated images here before creating the viewer *.png
+        *.html - the viewer files you will generate
 ```

 *For this example, we will modify the contents /SimpleImageDemo folder.*